jonathanlloyd/blog/content/post/why-you-cant-see-localhost-on-your-local-ip.md

 # The Loopback Interface
-Network Interfaces are objects within the kernel that represent an entry point for the host on a particular network.
+Network Interfaces are objects within the kernel that represent an entry point for the host on a particular network for sending/receiving packets.
 They can be used to represent physical Network Interface Cards but they can also be virtualised for other purposes.

 The purpose of the loopback interface, `lo`, is to give the host the ability to efficiently send packets to itself.
 The kernel implements this by returning